 As a senior tour operator, I’ve been to many places, but this article is not about that.
 Instead, I’d like to cover some tips that will make your travel experience better, safer, and more enjoyable!

 This is one way I avoid picking up germs on vacation.
 My daughter who worked for a 5-star hotel chain told me that when housekeeping changes the pillow slips, guests have often left their ‘slurps and slops’ behind.
-Imagine being the next person to sleep only a cotton cover away, especially with Covid hanging around!
+Imagine being the next person to sleep only a cotton cover away!

 Airplane pillows will have similar germs.
 Now, I unashamedly always travel with my own pillow, taking it on board in a thick plastic (posh) store bag.
 I pack a couple of coloured pillow slips, so I don’t look like it’s a ‘souvenir’.
 You can sit on it to relieve the ‘numb bum’ syndrome or sleep with it as you travel or in accommodation.